 I’m an award-winning writer of fiction – and the occasional poem.
 In 2018, I was contracted by Bookouture with a two-book deal.
 The first, a slightly amended version of “Tuscan Roots”, came out in June 2019.
 New title: “The Tuscan Secret”.
 A new second novel, “The Tuscan Girl” was published in February 2020 and A Tuscan Memory re-published from Now and Then in Tuscany a few months later.
 Two further books with Bookouture were contracted.
-The Tuscan House came out on April 7th 2021 and a new story set away from Tuscany will be published in spring 2022.
+The Tuscan House came out on April 7th 2021 and a new story set away from Tuscany was published in March 2022: The Postcard from Italy, set in Puglia.

 Every summer I move to Tuscany for six months where my husband and I own a renovated watermill which we let out to holidaymakers from across the globe.
 When not exploring our unspoiled corner of the Apennines, I disappear to my writing desk at the top of our converted stable.